mincrmatt12/MSign/stm/README.md

 | ---- | ------- |
 | `0x00` | OK |
 | `0x01` | Time is still being retrieved, try again in a bit |

+### Refresh

+The STM can ask the ESP to refresh data from a certain grabber (see the esp source) by sending the `REFRESH_GRABBER` with a single byte payload indicating which ID to refresh.

+### Sleep mode

+The MSign has a sort of pseudo sleep mode which can by enabled or disabled by either devices by sending the `SLEEP_ENABLE` message with a singly byte payload indicating whether or not to enable/disable (`00` being disabled, anything else being enabled)

+When in sleep mode, the following things occur:

+- all log output is prevented from reaching the serial port (to avoid blinking the led)
+- the screen is turned off
+- update frequency is made much slower

 ### Other commands